SamuelMwasya/Bioinformatics_journey/README.md

 To understand different approaches to biological dataset and redesigning datatypes depending on their area of conern and needs using appropriate tools.

-.

 ***
 ## Mission
-To understand various statistical software and technical skills required to become a higher level expertise in the field of  bioinformatics.
+To understand various statistical software and technical skills required to become a higher level expertise in the field of  bioinformatics as well as developing mathematical models.

-To apply my passion for research and problem solving using data into the field of bioinformatics.
+To use my passion for research and statistics into the field of bioinformatics.

 ***